Teen Dance Classes

 This class will introduce the basics of four main ballroom dances: Waltz, Rhumba, Foxtrot, and Swing.
 No one should be afraid to take the class because they ‘have two left feet,’ ‘no musical ability,’ etc. ANYONE CAN DANCE and this class will prove it!
 Students should wear comfortable clothes that allow movement.
 Shoes should be closed toed and cover the back of the heel, so they do not come off the foot.
 Shoes with suede on the bottom is preferred but not required.
 No sandals or boots please.

-NEW!
 Teen and Adult Jazz

 NEW!
 Teen and Adult Jazz In this class, students will explore different jazz techniques ranging from contemporary pop jazz to Fosse.
 Teen and Adult students will explore different styles of jazz while working on technique and learning choreography.
 Students should bring jazz shoes or soft tennis shoes to dance in.
 They should also wear comfortable, flexible, and fitted clothing that allows them to move freely.
 All skill levels welcome!